 NOTE: The SSIS FTP Task uses the FTP Connection Manger to connect with the Remote (FTP Server) Files and Folders.

 The below screenshot shows you the data inside the local file system.
-Our task is to Delete the existing folder or directory inside the File System Folder, and that is New FTP Folder.
+Our task is to Delete the existing folder or directory inside the File System Folder, the New FTP Folder.

 SSIS FTP Task Delete Local Directory